mhart/awscred/README.md

 As above, but only resolves region, does not look up credentials.
 Calls back with just the region string.

+### awscred.loadRegionSync([options])

+As above, but returns the region directly from this function using synchronous calls.

 ### awscred.credentialsCallChain

 The array of credential loading functions used to determine call order.
 By default: